County Galway Ireland · Co. Galway · Furbo Save · Share

 By train

 No train.
-Galway is the nearest station, 20 minutes by car.
+Galway (Ceannt Station) is the nearest, about 20 minutes east by car or bus, with the Dublin Heuston line.

 By air